Education in Bangladesh: Tertiary education

-Most of the Universities of Bangladesh are private.
-Unlike public universities they're not given financial support by Government.
-They're regulated by University Grants Commission along with public universities.
+Most universities in Bangladesh are private.
+Unlike public universities, they are not given financial support by the government of Bangladesh.
+They're regulated by the University Grants Commission along with public universities.
 By law, all private universities must get a permanent campus within 12 years of starting operations.
 Foreign students and teachers are more often found in private universities due to more flexible requirements than their public counterparts.
-Private medical colleges must be under a public university, currently no private medical college in Bangladesh is providing post graduate degrees, and other private universities are allowed to provide Master's degree but not MPhil or PhD.
+Private medical colleges must be under a public university, currently no private medical college in Bangladesh is providing post graduate degrees, and other private universities are allowed to provide master's degree but not MPhil or PhD.

 Technical and vocational education

 The Technical and Vocational Education System provides courses related to various applied and practical areas of science, technology and engineering, or focuses on a specific specialized area.
 Course duration ranges from one month to four years.
 The Technical Education Board controls technical and vocational training in the secondary level and also Two years HSC BM/Vocational in higher secondary level.

 The Directorate of Technical Education (DTE) is responsible for the planning, development, and implementation of technical and vocational education in the country.
 Curriculum is implemented by BTEB.
 In the Technical Education System, after obtaining a Diploma-in-Engineering degree (four-year curriculum) from the institutes listed below, students can further pursue their educational career by obtaining a bachelor's degree from Engineering & Technology Universities.
 It normally it takes an additional two and a half to three years of coursework to obtain a bachelor's degree, although some students take more than three years to do so.
 They can then enroll in post-graduate studies.
 Students can also study CA (Chartered Accounting) after passing HSC or bachelor's degree and subject to fulfilling the entry criteria of the Institute of Chartered Accountants of Bangladesh (ICAB).
+According to Bangladesh Bank, there are 39 C. A firms in Bangladesh eligible for auditing banks and finance companies.